African “refugeeness” in the media, policy, and academia is an essentialist physical image conflating material deprivation and multiple victimhoods.

 Africans' lack of knowledge about our own shared refugee experiences continues to fuel hate and discrimination on the continent.

 While World War II was ravaging Europe, thousands of Polish people found a safe haven in British colonial Africa.
-This forgotten history shows us that migration patterns are constantly changing.

 White settler returnees to Portugal in 1975, and the history of decolonization, can help us understand the complicated category of refugee.